steamship-core/steamship-langchain/README.md

 ## Examples

-Here are a few examples of using langchain on Steamship.
+Here are a few examples of using LangChain on Steamship.

 The examples use temporary workspaces to provide full cleanup during experimentation.
 [Workspaces](https://docs.steamship.com/workspaces/index.html) provide a unit of tenant isolation within Steamship.